Join National Chorale’s Artistic Director, Everett McCorvey,

 -

-Pittsburgh-born James D. Wetzel is the Director of Music and Organist of the Parish of Saint Vincent Ferrer and Saint Catherine of Siena on Manhattan’s Upper East Side where he directs the professional Schola Cantorum.
+James D. Wetzel is Director of Music and Organist of the Parish of Saint Vincent Ferrer and Saint Catherine of Siena on Manhattan's Upper East Side, where he directs the professional Schola Cantorum and oversees a distinguished program of sacred music.
+Recognized for his work as a conductor, organist, and church musician, he is an active presence in New York City's choral and liturgical music communities.

-James previously served as Organist and Choirmaster of midtown’s Church of Saint Agnes and as Organ Scholar of the Cathedral of Saint John the Divine.
+Prior to his current appointment, he served as Organist and Choirmaster of the Church of Saint Agnes in Midtown Manhattan and as Organ Scholar of the Cathedral of Saint John the Divine.
+Since 2010, he has also served as Assistant Conductor of the Greenwich Choral Society, helping lead one of the region's longstanding choral organizations.

-From 2011-2016 he was an adjunct lecturer in Hunter College’s music department, and since 2010 he has also been Assistant Conductor for the Greenwich Choral Society in Connecticut.
-He is the Dean of the New York City Chapter of the American Guild of Organists and a board member of the Catholic Artists Society and the New York Purgatorial Society.
+An accomplished educator and arts leader, he served as an adjunct lecturer in the Music Department at Hunter College from 2011 to 2016.
+He is currently Dean of the New York City Chapter of the American Guild of Organists and serves on the boards of the Catholic Artists Society and the New York Purgatorial Society.

 meet the conductors